Snoyark/Testing/WIP.md

 *OPTIONAL*

-A multiline SPARQL query would go here to customize what one would want as the popup (i.e., to include more information or style it based on the information available in every entity)
+A multiline SPARQL query would go here to customize what one would want as the popup (i.e., to include more information or style it based on the information available in every entity) .

-More documentation would be made available later in regards to this
+More documentation would be made available later in regards to this.